-V. H. Implementation of Policy Direction: Use of Guidelines and Performance Measures
+Implementation of Policy Direction: Use of Guidelines and Performance Measures

-As tThe Task Force members discussed the statements of broad policy guidance, they came to the beliefbelieves that a new approach to decision making is needed to successfully implement their recommended policy direction.
-Members felt strongly that if King County no longer uses a formula-based approach to allocate service, stakeholders must understand the basis for initial service allocation decisions, including the ongoing maintenance and operation of the system. and how those decisions will be evaluated and adjusted over time.
-Therefore, the Task Force is recommending the development and adoption of service guidelines and performance measures (described above) as essential elements for carrying out the new policy direction.
+The task force believes that a new approach to decision making is needed to successfully implement their recommended policy direction.
+Members felt strongly that if King County no longer uses a formula-based approach to allocate service, stakeholders must understand the basis for service allocation decisions, including the ongoing maintenance and operation of the system. and how those decisions will be evaluated and adjusted over time.
+Therefore, the task force is recommending the development and adoption of service guidelines and performance measures (described above) as essential elements for carrying out the new policy direction.
 The following graphic describes this approach.

-Figure 5.
+Figure 6.
 Overall Approach